nadrino/kotor-walkthrough/kotor/walkthrough/049_YavinStation.md

 ## Back to Dantooine

-- Go out with Bastila alone ? and Mission ?
+- Go out with Bastila alone
 - Bastila propose ?
 Later ?
 (6/8+1)
 	- You're curious about something?
     - **Do I have a choice?**
     - **I don't think about it much.**
     - **Are you saying you don't believe in the corruption of the dark side?**
     - What?
-- Buy
+- Buy -> LATER
-	- Calrissian's Utility Belt ? -> On Xbox need a patch
+	- Calrissian's Utility Belt ? -> On Xbox need a patch to deploy bezfore arriving there!
 - Stowaway
 	- There is a stowaway on my ship by the name of Sasha.
 	- Yes, I am.
 She only speaks a smattering of Mandalorian, but I was able to figure it out.
 	- Certainly.
 I'll bring you to my ship.
 	- Lur Arka na bads.
 Nuh-gisen laesfa, Sasha.
-- Equip the belt -> HK (17 repair)
+- Equip the belt -> HK (17 repair) -> Later
     - I would like to try restoring some of your memory.
     - Let's get started.
     - What?
 Why not?